Anteproperispomenon/metamorTHysis/docs/glossary.md

 that can then be applied to a phoneme in the phoneme specification.
 A property is either an [aspect](#aspect) or a [trait](#trait).

+#### Section

+A section is a portion of a Specification file that defines a certain part of the specification.
+In all files, sections are separated by four or more equal signs (i.e. `====`) at the start of a line.

 #### Specification

 The user-created docuements that specify the [phoneme set](phonemes.md), the